PoisotLab/ms_straight_lines/manuscript.md

 include the minimum constraint by modelling not the total number of links, but the number in excess of the minimum.
 We include the maximum constraint in a similar fashion to the constant connectance model described above, by modelling the proportion of flexible links which are realized in a community.
-In this contribution, we show how this model not only outperforms existing efforts at predicting the number of interactions, but also has numerous desirable properties from which novel insights about the structure of food webs can be derived.

 # Interlude - deriving a process-based model for the number of links